Infomercial Versus Brand Marketing Versus Conversion Optimization

 None of this would matter but for the fact that it greatly complicates my life as a conversion optimizer.

-Clients hire us to optimize their conversion rates.
+Clients hire us for just one reason— to improve sales by 20% in 90 days.
 This means we need to construct a compelling pitch for the shopper, which means we have to discuss key features and the specific ways we differ from the competition.

 Infomercial Lacks Innovation